hmrc/income-tax-penalties-frontend/README.md

 # income-tax-penalties-frontend

-This is a placeholder README.md for a new repository
+This is Scala/Play service for Income Tax users to view and pay their penalties.

 ### License